Empathy; (the Golden Rule, trust, honesty, fairness, emotional contagion, body language,

 level) it consists of a collection of facts, logical relations between the facts,

-The moral principles outlined above are simply necessary when people interact together
+The moral principles outlined above are simply necessary when people live by collaborating

-in small groups, with certain goals in mind.
-Probably, a computer could be programmed
+together in small groups.
+Probably, a computer could be programmed with those facts

-Some aspects of morality have ethical content – they represent what is considered
+morality also have ethical content – they represent what is considered the best of

-the best of moral behaviour, since they are directly concerned with primary goals/values
+moral behaviour, since they are directly concerned with primary goals/values (cooperative

-fairness, unconditional love, and at least in the West in the 21st century, human
+fairness, reciprocity, and at least in the West in the 21st century, personhood and

 ... the requirements of the law are written on their hearts, their consciences also